top of page

 Autistic Burnout

-“A state of pervasive exhaustion, loss of function, increase in autistic traits, and withdrawal from life that results from continuously expending more resources than one has coping with activities and environments ill-suited to one’s abilities and needs.”
-In other words, autistic burnout is the result of being asked to continuously do more than one is capable of without sufficient means for recovery.
+“A state of pervasive exhaustion, loss of function, increase in autistic traits, and withdrawal from life that results from continuously expending more resources than one has coping with activities and environments ill-suited to one’s abilities and needs.
+In other words, autistic burnout is the result of being asked to continuously do more than one is capable of without sufficient means for recovery."

-signs, causes, and strategies for autistic burnout
+infographich for signs, causes, and strategies for autistic burnout created by Austic Women's Network

 Article on Autistic burnout by